 - Be a U.S. citizen, permanent resident or eligible non-citizen

 - Complete and submit the FAFSA before the annual deadline

 - Enroll at least half-time in an accredited college

 - Not be in default on any other education loan

-As an EMBA student, you may also apply for an additional loan, called a Graduate PLUS Loan, which is credit-based.
+As an EMBA student, you may also apply for an additional loan to cover the Executive MBA program cost, called a Graduate PLUS Loan, which is credit-based.
 Some students use this loan to make up the difference between the program cost and the Federal Direct Stafford Loan.
 For more information about student loans, please refer to UTSA’s financial aid website.